benitomartin/substack-newsletters-search-course/README.md

 ### 🗄️ Supabase

 Supabase acts as the primary relational database, storing all ingested article metadata and content.
 You must create a Supabase project and update your `.env` file with the connection details.
-The free tier is sufficient for the current set up (only 10% capacity usage).
+The free tier is sufficient for the current setup (only 10% capacity usage).

 ```bash
 SUPABASE_DB__TABLE_NAME=substack_articles